Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Phase by phase.

-User retention can be broken down into three distinct phases: initial, mid-term, and long-term.
-Each of these phases needs to be analyzed and optimized differently.
+User retention can be broken down into three distinct phases: the onboarding stage, the nurture stage, and the attrition stage.
+Each of these stages needs to be analyzed and optimized differently.

-At the end of the day, the initial retention phase is the most critical.
+At the end of the day, the onboarding phase is the most critical.

 How you engage users in this initial phase will have a far greater impact on overall retention than anything else.

-If you fail in Phase 1, there’s very little you can do in the next phases to make up for it.
+If you fail in Phase 1, there’s very little you can do in the next stages to make up for it.

 Simply put, this is where users get their first impression of your app and your brand.